-Appendix B: Computer-based Item Types
+Appendix B: Computer-Based Item Types

-Computer-based Item and Response Types
+Computer-Based Item and Response Types

 As students engage with the computer-based assessments, they will be asked test questions that require them to respond in several ways, some of which may be new to students.

-Summary of Computer-based Item Types and How to Provide Responses—General Assessments
+Summary of Computer-Based Item Types and How to Provide Responses—General Assessments

 Table 1 lists the different item types and briefly describes each one.